Services and Resources for Seniors

 8 North Avenue St. Charles, IL 60174

 The St. Charles Police Department’s crime prevention officer has special training in assisting senior citizens, and is a certified Elderly Service Officer as designated by the Illinois Attorney General’s office.
 The officer can be contacted if assistance is needed with anything from reporting a crime against a senior citizen to senior crime prevention help.
 The officer also can direct seniors and their families to a multitude of county and state resources that specialize in assisting seniors.
+For more information, contact the Police Department at 630.377.4435.

 The information from the completed application is then transferred into the Tri-Com Dispatch Center database.
 Local police and fire personnel then have this information available in an emergency situation.